 Standby letters of credit are written conditional commitments issued to guarantee the performance of a customer to a third party.
 The credit risk involved in such transactions is essentially the same as that involved in extending loan facilities and, accordingly, standby letters of credit are issued subject to similar underwriting standards, including collateral requirements, as are generally involved in the extension of credit facilities.
-The majority of the standby letters of credit are to corporations, have variable rates that range from 2.5% to 6.25% and mature through 2015.
+The majority of the standby letters of credit are to corporations, have variable rates that range from 2.5% to 8.25% and mature through 2018.

 We are involved in various litigation matters in the ordinary course of business.
 At the present time, we do not believe any of these matters will have a significant impact on our consolidated financial position or results of operations.
 The aggregate amount we have accrued for losses we consider probable as a result of these litigation matters is immaterial.
 However, because of the inherent uncertainty of outcomes from any litigation matter, we believe it is reasonably possible we may incur losses in addition to the amounts we have accrued.
 At this time, we estimate the maximum amount of additional losses that are reasonably possible is approximately \$0.5 million.
-However, because of a number of factors, including the fact that certain of these litigation matters are still in their early stages and involve claims for which, at this point, we believe have little to no merit, this maximum amount may change in the future.
+However, because of a number of factors, including the fact that certain of these litigation matters are still in their early stages, this maximum amount may change in the future.